getdozer/dozer/README.md

 ## Supported Sources and Tranformation Engines
-Dozer currently supports a variety of source databases, data warehouses and object store.
+Dozer currently supports a variety of source databases, data warehouses and object stores.
 Whenever possible, Dozer leverages Change Data Capture (CDC) to keep data always fresh.
-Alternatively, periodic polling is used.
+For sources that do not support CDC, periodic polling is used.

 Dozer transformations can be executed using Dozer's highly cutomizable streaming SQL engine, which provides UDF supports in WASM (coming soon), TypeScript (coming soon) and ONNX.